Louisa-Otoo/qr-component/README.md

 # QR Code Component

 This is a solution to the **QR code component challenge** on [Frontend Mentor](https://www.frontendmentor.io).
-It's a simple static site built to practice and demonstrate frontend development skills including layout, styling, and responsiveness.
+It's a simple static site built to practice and demonstrate frontend development skills including layout and styling.

 ---